IRFL: Image Recognition of Figurative Language: Experiments

+Zero-shot results are presented in Table \ref{tab:ranking-task}.
+We evaluate all figurative phrases that have both Figurative and Partial Literal images.

 Models' scores on the preference task are low (<$61\%$).
 We expect models with proper figurative preference to achieve better results.
-Models' success in the Figurative Literal category can be attributed to the literal connections of the Figurative Literal images.
+Models' success in the Figurative+Literal category can be attributed to the literal connections of the Figurative+Literal images.

-\\ The supervised model, after fine-tuning, achieved a $68\pm3.8$ $F_1$ score on the Figurative category, almost double the zero-shot score of CLIP-ViT-B/32 ($36$).
-Additionally, the score in the Figurative Literal category was improved by $10\pm2.25$ points.
-These results align well with the observation that the fined-tuned understanding task model showed substantially moderate literal preference.
+The supervised model achieved a score of $68\pm3.8$ in the Figurative category, almost double the zero-shot score of CLIP-ViT-B/32 ($36$).
+Additionally, the score in the Figurative+Literal category was improved by $10\pm2.25$ points.
+These results align well with the observation that the multimodal figurative language detection task supervised model, which was trained using the same method on a different training set, also showed substantially moderate literal preference.
 Table~\ref{tab:preference_task_supervision} shows the fine-tuned model results.